Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-In the above code, you must make a change in the SendKeys "xxxxxxx~", False command parameter given in quotes.
-You must replace the x characters with your Lotus Notes Password and retain the tilde (~) character, which is equal to the Enter Keystroke.
+In the above code, you will need to modify the SendKeys "xxxxxxx~", False line.
+Replace the x characters with your Lotus Notes password, ensuring the tilde character (~) is retained, as it simulates the Enter keystroke.

-We will put a few lines of code in the Control Screen Module to give a few seconds delay immediately after opening the Application to get set for calling the SendWeeklyMail() Program.
+To ensure a smooth process at application startup, we’ll also include a few lines of code in the Control Screen module to introduce a brief delay after the application opens, before calling the SendWeeklyMail() procedure.

 ' put the next line at the header section of the Module